 pkg vs Bun vs Deno

-Three tools can turn JavaScript into a standalone executable today: @yao-pkg/pkg, bun build --compile, and deno compile.
-They solve the same problem three different ways — stock Node + VFS, JavaScriptCore + embedded FS, V8 + eszip.
-This page lays out the trade-offs, then runs the same project through all three to show what actually happens.
+Three tools turn JavaScript into a standalone executable: @yao-pkg/pkg, bun build --compile, and deno compile.
+Each solves the problem differently — stock Node + VFS, JavaScriptCore + embedded FS, V8 + eszip.
+This page lays out the trade-offs and runs the same project through all three.

 TL;DR